 Microsoft Azure, commonly referred to as Azure, is a cloud computing platform and infrastructure developed by Microsoft.
 It provides a wide range of services, including computing power, storage, networking, databases, analytics, artificial intelligence, and more, delivered over the Internet.
 It enables organizations to build, deploy, and manage applications and services without the need to invest in physical hardware or manage complex on-premises infrastructure.

 What are Cloud Security Scanners?

-Cloud security scanners are specialized tools designed to identify vulnerabilities, misconfigurations, and threats within cloud environments.
-These scanners conduct systematic assessments of your Azure resources, providing insights that help you fortify your defences.
+Cloud security scanners are specialized tools designed to identify vulnerabilities, misconfigurations, and threats within cloud environments for managing cloud security.
+These scanners conduct systematic assessments of your Azure resources, providing insights that help you fortify your defenses.

 In a dynamic cloud environment, security scanners act as vigilant sentinels, constantly monitoring and scanning for potential weaknesses.
 By highlighting vulnerabilities and misconfigurations, they enable proactive remediation before malicious actors can exploit them.